Are the Laodiceans Modern Sadducees and Pharisees?

 What about the Pharisees?

-Halley's Bible Handbook states the:
+Halley's Bible Handbook states:

 Pharisees were the most numerous and influential of the religious sects of Jesus' day.
 They were strict legalists.
 They stood for the rigid observance of the letter and forms of the Law, and also for the Traditions.

-According to Smith's Bible Dictionary,
+According to Smith's Bible Dictionary:

 The fundamental principle of the Pharisees...is that...there was an oral law to complete and explain the written law, given to Moses.